Updated: Oct 26

 Dave Pelz's Putting Bible: The Complete Guide to Mastering the Green

 Dave Pelz looks at putting, golf's least-understood skill, as no one has ever approached it before.
-Because a putt is the terminal shot on every hole and there is no possibility of recovery from short misses, putts count almost a disproportionate amount.
+Because a putt is a terminal shot on every hole and there is no possibility of recovery from short misses, putts count almost a disproportionate amount.
 Every golfer knows a 2-foot putt counts the same as a 300-yard drive--one stroke.
 And while the putting stroke is only one of several types of swings golfers make, it accounts for nearly half of all the swings made--43 percent--and perhaps as much as 80 percent of all the anguish and frustration involved in the game.
 These are some of the reasons every golfer needs Dave's insights into the putting game and the simplicity he brings to improving their ability to putt.

 Drop Ten Strokes : Make 90% of your ups and downs